 A goal-poaching Welshman whose lethal efficiency in front of net made him the most prolific scorer in Liverpool Football Club's storied history.

-Ian Rush didn't just score goals for Liverpool; he embodied an era of ruthless dominance.
-Arriving from Chester as a teenager, the wiry striker with a distinctive mustache quickly developed an almost psychic understanding with Kenny Dalglish.
-His game was defined by explosive pace off the mark and a cold-blooded finish, particularly in cup finals.
-His record speaks for itself: five league titles, three FA Cups, and a European Cup, but the numbers are staggering—346 goals for the club, a tally that may never be surpassed.
-A brief, ill-fitting stint at Juventus only cemented his legend, as he returned to Anfield to add more silverware.
+Ian Rush scored 346 goals for Liverpool, a club record that may never be surpassed.
+The Welsh striker arrived from Chester as a teenager.
+He developed an almost psychic understanding with Kenny Dalglish.
+His game featured explosive pace off the mark and cold-blooded finishing in cup finals.
+He won five league titles, three FA Cups, and a European Cup.
+A brief stint at Juventus ended with his return to Anfield for more silverware.
 For Wales, he carried the scoring burden for a generation.
-Rush was the ultimate penalty-box predator, a player whose very presence meant a chance was never wasted.

 1946–1964